 Sick of staring at the wall of our casa, I decided it was time to get to a beach.

 If I’d been 100%, I probably would have gone outside and found a taxi to take us there, after bargaining a price with them.
-Too weak to do this, I asked our casa owner for some assistance and he rallied up a car for us.
+Too weak to do this, I asked our casa owner for some assistance and he called a car for us.

 This is an obvious one for anyone who travels a lot, but duh – I should have asked for the price before getting in the car.
 It’s something I usually do and would have, had I been in my right mind.